ThaRising/dank-bank/README.md

 - Defaults declared in SQLA Column types
 - Filtering Parameters e.g. name__in,
 all filtering is exact
+- Numeric Auto-Incrementing PrimaryKeys

+## Usage - Manager API

+**Calling the Manager:**
+``Model.objects``

+Example:
+``Kunde.objects.all()``

+*.save()*
+Save the current object in the database.
+Raises src.storage.exc.ObjectAlreadyExists
+if the object does not pass UNIQUE checks.

+*.update()*
+Save the state of the object in the database.
+Returns the updated instance.

+*.delete()*
+Delete the current object from the database.

+*.get()*
+Get an instance by its primary key.
+Raises src.storage.exc.ObjectNotFound
+if no object was found for the given identifier.

+*.filter()*
+Get all objects from the database that match the specified set of filter params.

+*.all()*
+Get all objects of this Model from the database.

 ## Usage - Examples